D.C. Area Educators for Social Justice

 On Saturday, August 17, D.C.
 Area Educators for Social Justice (DCAESJ) hosted the third annual Social Justice Curriculum Fair at Inspired Teaching Demonstration School.
 Educators from all over the D.C. area — and a few from Baltimore, Philadelphia, New York City, and New Jersey — gathered to participate in powerful educator-led workshops, connect with local organizations supporting social justice education, and learn more about DCAESJ in preparation for the 2024–2025 school year.

-In the past year alone, the Teaching for Change team has gone deep and wide to collaborate with a variety of people and organizations — bringing renowned go-go artists, Filmfest DC, embassies and local museums, and so many more.
+In the past year alone, the Teaching for Change team has gone deep and wide to collaborate with a variety of people and organizations — bringing renowned go-go artists and Filmfest DC to classrooms; and bringing classrooms to embassies, local museums, and so many more engagements.
 Our DCAESJ staff and educators modeled how pedagogy and curricula that are place-specific, culturally literate, and authentically rooted in community are the foundation for sustained advancement in social justice work.

-The resources provided by the variety of workshops and dozens of local social justice organizations encouraged teachers and students to question and re-think the world inside and outside their classrooms, build a more equitable, multicultural society, and become active global citizens.
+The resources provided the diverse workshops and dozens of local social justice organizations encouraged teachers and students to question and re-think the world inside and outside their classrooms, build a more equitable, multicultural society, and become active global citizens.

 See this content in the original post